pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 You can hardly find a programmer who heard about [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) but has never tried to program it.
-Google programmers are no exception, otherwise they wouldn't have included a Life interpreter into the [search result page](https://www.google.co.za/?gfe_rd=cr&ei=CbwRVaTCCeKr8wfg-oKQDg&gws_rd=ssl#q=conway%27s+game+of+life).
+Google programmers are no exception, otherwise they wouldn't have included a Life interpreter into the respective [search result page](https://www.google.co.za/?gfe_rd=cr&ei=CbwRVaTCCeKr8wfg-oKQDg&gws_rd=ssl#q=conway%27s+game+of+life).
 I am no exception either.
 The first time I tried to do it was on [one ancient computer](http://www.computer-museum.ru/english/minsk_22.php), which you are unlikely to see even in a museum these days.
 The processor was so slow and the field was so small that I didn't even bother to measure performance.
-Next time it was on a [8-bit 1 MHz processor](http://en.wikipedia.org/wiki/MOS_Technology_6502).
+Next time it was on an [8-bit 1 MHz processor](http://en.wikipedia.org/wiki/MOS_Technology_6502).
 If I remember correctly, an assembly program could process 256&times;256 matrix in 6s.
 It seemed fast in those days.
 Since the algorithm was matrix-based (the program worked right inside the video memory), half the size meant four times the speed.
 A 32&times;32 matrix produced a movie with 10 fps.
-I never tried it on modern machines and/or in **Java**.
+I haven't tried it on modern machines and/or in **Java** yet, so I got curious: what speed is achievable now?
 The clock speed has become 2,500 times faster since then.
-How much will the speed improve?
-If it keeps up with the CPU clock, we should be able to process 256&times;256 at 400 fps.
+If the speed keeps up with the CPU clock, we should be able to process 256&times;256 at 400 fps.
 But our processor is 64-bit, so in theory it could do 3200 fps.
 Is it possible?